-Unit 1 - (50%) Exploring Modern and Literacy Heritage Unit 2 - (50%) Exploring Poetry and Shakespeare
+Unit 1 - (50%) Exploring Modern and Literary Heritage Unit 2 - (50%) Exploring Poetry and Shakespeare

 Language component: 100% of this course is assessed in two, 2 hour external exams.
-Speaking and Listening will be assessed internally but the grade will not contribute to the student's overall examination percentage.
+The Spoken Language NEA will be assessed internally and sent to the exam board.
+Students will be awarded a Distinction, Merit or Pass which will appear separate to their English Language grade on their results statement.

-Unit 1 - (50%)

-Explorations in creative reading and writing

-Unit 2 - (50%)

-Writers' viewpoints and perspectives
+Unit 1 - (50%) Explorations in creative reading and writing Unit 2 - (50%) Writers' viewpoints and perspectives